cdepage/zerodep/docs/app.md

 The @zerodep ecosystem has a variety of packages of different sizes and capabilities to allow the right-sizing of package selection for your application.
 This one is a package of every @zerodep utility, parser, algorithm and capability.

-This is the _kitchen sink_ package: it includes all tree-shakeable functions and capabilities from the @zerodep ecosystem.
+This is the _kitchen sink_ package: it includes all tree-shakeable functions, parsers, capabilities, types and data from the @zerodep ecosystem.

 **To Install**